-- The formation of a separate Audit and Internal Control Committee - The engagement of an external, independent qualified professional (S Garland) to carry out a strategic overview of the Finance functions on a termly basis for the Board of Governors within an established reporting structure to the Audit and Internal Control Committee.
-This review has included all income, expenditure, budget, bank, payroll and compliance. - The trustees have also appointed K Jago, a trustee, to perform monitoring and peer review on a regular basis. - A number of visits took place throughout the year, including a Safeguarding review, a review of the Single Central Record and Mental Health and Wellbeing.

-To expand the internal audit function, the academy will engage outside companies to undertake reviews based upon needs identified in the risk register.
+- The formation of a separate Internal Scrutiny (Audit and Internal Control) Committee - The engagement of an external, independent qualified professional (S Garland) to carry out a strategic overview of the Finance functions on a termly basis for the Board of Governors within an established reporting structure to the Internal Scrutiny (Audit and Internal Control) Committee.
+These reviews will include all income, expenditure, budget, bank, payroll and compliance. - The trustees have also appointed K Jago, a trustee, to perform monitoring and peer review on a regular basis. - A number of visits took place throughout the year, including a Safeguarding review, a review of the Single Central Record, SEND, Expenditure and risks identified on the Risk Register. - To expand the internal audit function, the academy have set in place to engage an outside company to undertake reviews based upon needs identified in the risk register as well as financial scrutiny. - A programme of three extensive Internal Scrutiny (Audit and Internal Control) meetings throughout the year, ensuring that the trust's system of internal control is effective and that risks are being addressed appropriately. - Trustees visited the school on several occasions to review Safeguarding, the School Website, the Single Central Record, SEND, Expenditure and risks identified on the Risk Register - Unfortunately, the original programme of an independent qualified professional carrying out strategic overview was unable to take place and the Trust has since engaged an outside company to undertake reviews based upon the needs identified in the risk register as well as financial scrutiny.

 The reviewer's role includes giving advice on financial matters and performing a range of checks on the Academy trusts' systems (that includes testing payroll, purchasing, control and bank accounts).
-Scheduled at least three times per year, the reviewer reports to the board of trustees, via the Audit and Internal Control Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+Scheduled at least three times per year, the reviewer reports to the board of trustees, via the Internal Scrutiny (Audit and Internal Control) Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
 Of the planned work carried out, no material control issues were discovered.